A medical alert system is an in-home or mobile device most often used by the elderly to ensure they do not go unattended in the event of an emergency.

 A: In most cases, Medicare will not cover the cost of a medical alert system.
 This is believed to be, at least in part, a legacy oversight.
 Given that the technology is still relatively new, Medicare simply hasn’t caught up with the times.
-Which wouldn’t be shocking considering how long it typically takes to make changes to this immense system.
-That said, it may be possible to be reimbursed for a medical alert system if you have a Medicare Advantage (12) policy.
+That said, it may be possible to be reimbursed for a medical alert system if you have a Medicare Advantage (4) policy.
 Medicare Advantage plans are issued by private insurers and cover everything original Medicare covers.
 But they also have the ability to offer extras you can’t get through original Medicare.
 And in some cases, that means they’ll cover a medical alert system.
-‘Some cases’ being the operative phrase.

 Q: Can I deduct a medical alert system from my taxes?

-A: This is not a question with a simple yes or no answer.
-There is nothing in the tax code that specifically mentions medical alert systems.
+A: There is nothing in the tax code that specifically mentions medical alert systems.
 That said, there is nothing that specifically rules out deducting the cost from your taxes either.
 The general rule when it comes to deducting medical expenses is that, if a doctor prescribes the device, medicine, or therapy, you can deduct it.
 Therefore, if you can get your doctor to sign on to the idea that you need to have one of these devices, then you may find Uncle Sam agreeable with letting you deduct it.
-There is also provision made in the tax code for deducting home improvements related to medical necessity.
-As such, you may be able to deduct the medical alert system as a necessary home improvement.

 Q: Does fall detection actually work?